How to Integrate PayPal Payment Gateway in Your Website

 - Thoroughly test functions of payment acceptance and money transfer in Sandbox mode;

-- Test how the system works in Live mode (cancelling transactions is possible).
+- Test how the system works in Live mode (canceling transactions is possible).

 All these measures help you to set up a payment system at the website and to control the transactions every time when users decide to transfer money.